FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Introduction

 First, we study the following question: Are DMs transferable across different model sizes and pretraining methods?
 We focus on the novel setting where \emph{DMs are constructed based on computationally efficient reference models to fine-tune more capable --- and often larger --- main models}.
-The motivation is two-fold: 1) efficient reference models can ease the computational burden of constructing DMs, and 2) less capable reference models could be better at identifying ambiguous or hard training instances, because they are less likely to memorize training data \citep{tirumala2022memorization,carlini2023quantifying}.
-We observe that, in most cases, \emph{training dynamics are highly transferable} across different model sizes (\S\ref{subsec:transferability_across_sizes}) and pretraining methods~(\S\ref{subsec:transferability_across_model_architectures}).
-We further show that the condition for successful transfers is a reasonably strong reference model, in a sense that we also seek to make precise (\S\ref{subsec:how_efficient_can_we_be}).
+Our motivation is two-fold: 1) efficient reference models ease the computational burden of constructing DMs, and 2) less capable reference models might be better at identifying ambiguous or hard training instances, because they are less likely to memorize training data \citep{tirumala2022memorization,carlini2023quantifying}.
+Our results show that, in most cases, \emph{training dynamics are highly transferable} across different model sizes (\S\ref{subsec:transferability_across_sizes}) and pretraining methods~(\S\ref{subsec:transferability_across_model_architectures}).
+We further show that the condition for successful transfers is a reasonably strong reference model, which we also make precise in \S\ref{subsec:how_efficient_can_we_be}.

-Second, we observe that fine-tuning using training instances selected by DMs enjoys consistently higher training efficiency than conventional fine-tuning (\S\ref{sec:ftft}).
+Second, we observe that fine-tuning with selected instances achieves consistently higher training efficiency than conventional fine-tuning (\S\ref{sec:ftft}).

 Third, building on these findings, we propose \textbf{Fine-Tuning by transFerring Training dynamics (FTFT, \S\ref{sec:ftft})}: an efficient fine-tuning approach that leads to improved OOD performance.
-Compared to dataset cartography, FTFT uses more efficient reference models and early stopping.
-Experiments on two tasks, NLI and HSD, show that FTFT achieves better performance on OOD input than a standard approach based on Empirical Risk Minimization (ERM), while lowering the training cost by up to $\sim 50\%$.
+Compared to dataset cartography, FTFT uses \emph{efficient reference models} and \emph{early stopping}.
+Experiments on two tasks, NLI and HSD, show that FTFT achieves better performance on OOD input than conventional Empirical Risk Minimization (ERM), while lowering the training cost by up to $\sim 50\%$.